The Garibaldi, 37 Alexandria Street

 Alexandra Street is an entry point to the peninsula and contains examples of many of the principal types of 19th century architecture.
 Its sandstone cottages formed part of the earliest settlement – from which a village developed on the scenic eastern section of Didier Joubert’s extensive landholding.

-Development slowed in the 1860s and significant buildings associated with public needs – a Public School and Congregational Church – appeared after 1870 both with generous green space setting.
-Vienna Cottage has kept its orchard while no trace remains of Luke Robinson’s farm c1850, a detailed plan of which shows a small cottage with a vineyard, orchard, vegetable plots, and a creek marked on the site.
+Development slowed in the 1860s so it was not until 1870 and later that significant public buildings such as the public school and the Congregational Church appeared, both of which were set in generous green space.
+‘Vienna Cottage’ has kept its orchard but no trace remains of Luke Robinson’s farm c1850, a detailed plan of which shows a small cottage with a vineyard, orchard, vegetable plots, and a creek marked on the site.

-On the opposite eastern side is Hunters Hill architect Henry Budden’s house at no. 74, and with prominent tennis courts occupying the frontage of each corner are ‘Caro Nido’ no. 80 and 2 Kokera Street.Almost all nearby houses in this vicinity retain their original form and garden setting to Alexandra Street and also contain an extraordinary variety of stone walls.
+On the northern side of Alexandra Street is the home of Hunters Hill architect Henry Budden at no. 74 Kokera Street.
+Facing ‘Moocooboolah’, tennis courts occupy the frontage of each corner where ‘Caro Nido’ (no. 80) and 2 Kokera Street are situated.
+These houses and almost all others nearby retain their original form and garden setting to Alexandra Street as well as an extraordinary variety of stone walls.